Afro-Cuban percussion course

 Instruments are played by hands, to experience the direct contact with the drum skin and vibrations, or by wooden and metal sticks.

-It provides to the group the ability to play poly-rhythmic patterns with which it becomes possible to realize a final performance.
+The workshop aims to provide progressively to the group the ability to perform a polyrhythm, with which eventually becomes possible to realize a performance at the end of the activity.

-- to increase the sense of community and unity
+- develop the sense of community and cooperation

-- to give its own contribution in a collective
+- accustom to make its own contribution to a group

-- to develop a sense of music and rhythm through the search of sounds and grooves in harmony with their own personality
+- develop the sense of music and rhythm through the research of sounds and beats in harmony with their own personality.

 - direct contact with percussion instruments